kcl-lang/kcl-lang.io/docs/reference/plugin/overview.md

 ## 5. Create Plugin

-An plugin can be created with the `kcl-plugin init` command:
+A plugin can be created with the `kcl-plugin init` command:

 ```
 $ kcl-plugin init hi